guino001/effective-conductivity-fibrous-composites/README.md

 ---

+🔄 Update After Reviewer Comments

+Following the reviewers' suggestions, additional numerical experiments and zoomed visualizations were incorporated into the revised manuscript.
+Correspondingly, new MATLAB scripts have been added to this repository, including:

+ReiteradaHomogenization_Perfect_Ampliacion_xas1_100_V2_05.m

+ReiteradaHomogenization_Perfect_Ampliacion_xas1_100_V2_0785.m

+ReiteradaHomogenization_Perfect_Ampliacion_phi99.m

+These scripts reproduce the enlarged plots and comparisons related to the Hashin–Shtrikman bounds, Bruno bounds, and the 100-disk analytical model for different contrast ratios and volume fractions.

 ## 🔧 Repository Structure

 The main folder contains scripts with descriptive names corresponding to the figure or table they generate.
 Below is a reference map linking each figure/table in the manuscript to the script used.